wp-plugins/wp-retina-2x/readme.txt

 Please note that it doesn't work with some cheap web hosts, as they don't want you do to that instead.
 The real issue can also be tracked in the PHP error logs.

+= I am using CSS3 filters and the Retina images look blurry = It is a known issue, not related to the plugin.
+You can find the answer on this post: http://matthewhappen.com/fixing-css3-filter-blur-on-retina-displays/

 = It still doesn't work! =
 Create a new support thread <a href='http://wordpress.org/support/plugin/wp-retina-2x'>here</a> or contact me directly, and always send me a screenshot copy of your "Image Sizes" settings in Settings -> Media, and another screenshot of your Retina Dashboard.
 I will do my best to help you.